-Here’s the waterfall right after the storm and then a couple days later when Andrew and Lindy came down, when the water had regained most of its natural color.
+Here’s the waterfall right after the storm and then a couple days later when the water had regained most of its natural color.

 This bend in the creek is located about half a mile downstream from our campsite.
 The two shots are from approximately the same place, but in the second one I was standing on top of the bluff.

 Here’s the same bend from the other side.

 I spent most of Tuesday doing very little.
 I sat in this chair and read and watched birds flying along the creek.
 I even squeezed in a nap.